mbuyukyoruk/MSA2genemap/README.md

 This script is developed to generate a dataframe by using the MSA file that can be used with Phylo_2_genemap script.

+### Installation

+Clone this repository to your computer and add directory to the path ($PATH).
+Make sure you installed the dependency modules, including tqdm, biopython and pandas.
+[See dependency modules section.](#MSA2genemap-dependencies)

+### Usage

 Syntax (one of the command lines from simpler to more advanced):

     python MSA2genemap.py -i demo.fasta -o out.txt                                                          #This will generate a dataframe to visualize all residues of an alignment.